 Donating your body to science is not only a personal decision; it is one that will affect your whole family.
 It’s important to involve your close family and discuss with them your intentions to donate your body.
 This matter can be very distressing for them if they only find out about your body donation when you die.
 If your family is aware of your bequest before death, they will have more time to prepare and will be more likely to honour your wish.
 It’s also a good idea to inform your doctor, nursing home administrator and any other relevant people or caregivers of your bequest to donate your body to science.

 7. Can I change my mind about body donation?

-You may withdraw your bequest at any time by notifying the university in writing.
+You may withdraw your bequest at any time by notifying the university.
 Ultimately, your Next of Kin can object to your body being donated and will have the final say after you pass away.

 8. Can I be an organ donor and donate my body to science?

 Body donation is different from organ donation.
 When donating your body to science the whole body is used, however only a single part of the body is required for organ donation.

 Organ donors can usually register for a body donation program as well, but if organs have been removed, the body will be rejected for donation to science.
 If you are already registered as an organ donor you can remain registered as your donation may save another person’s life.
 Participation in a body donor program does not require you to withdraw from registering with the Australian Organ Donor Register.
 Whilst you may be registered in both programs, there is no guarantee that you would be required by either program when the time comes.

 You can register for organ donation through the Australian Organ Donor Register or through your existing myGov account.
 To find out more or become a registered brain tissue donor, contact your nearest Australian Brain Bank below.

 People with dementia are not be able to donate their bodies to science, however they can donate their brains for medical research into the disease.
 Progress can be made towards finding the cause of Alzheimer’s disease and other dementias if researchers can compare these with normal brains as well – so all types of brains are needed.